-Museums are re-opening to a new audience: Locals eager to ‘travel’
+Museums are reopening to a new audience: Locals eager to ‘travel’

 As cooler weather approaches, many grounded travelers will not be able to escape to the outdoors as they did during the summer.
 Beyond staying at home amid the expected winter rise in covid-19 cases and braving the cold outdoors, however, there is a middle ground: the cavernous museum.

 Museums now virtually guarantee visitors six feet of space for social distancing, thanks to new capacity limits and required time slots.
-What is a better window to far-off continents and subcultures than a gilded art gallery, a towering artifacts hall, or even an ancient Egyptian temple plucked from a desert and re-erected indoors?
+What is a better window to far-off continents and subcultures than a gilded art gallery, a towering artifacts hall or even an ancient Egyptian temple plucked from a desert and re-erected indoors?

 [What tourists need to know about visiting D.C. during the pandemic]

-With their 2020 re-openings following months-long closures that began with the pandemic in March, the Carnegie Museums of Pittsburgh and the Metropolitan Museum of Art in New York recently bet that their patrons would agree.
+With their 2020 reopenings following months-long closures that began with the pandemic in March, the Carnegie Museums of Pittsburgh and the Metropolitan Museum of Art in New York recently bet that their patrons would agree.
 The former welcomed Pittsburghers back in June, and the latter has been brimming with visitors since its successful August reopening.

 Officials for both institutions say their commitment to new health protocols make the massive halls perfect for a socially distant cultural experience and that their galleries are seeing more U.S.-based visitors than ever before.

-“We were always confident we would reopen as soon as it was safe because we have 2 million square feet of space and hundreds of galleries,” Met spokesperson Kenneth Weine told The Washington Post.
+“We were always confident we would reopen as soon as it was safe, because we have 2 million square feet of space and hundreds of galleries,” Met spokesperson Kenneth Weine told The Washington Post.
 The Met is using timed reservations to keep capacity below 25 percent, and it is welcoming an average of about 1,000 visitors per hour — mostly New Yorkers, rather than the international tourists the museum is used to.

 To remain open, museums will rely heavily on local visitors.
 According to the American Alliance of Museums, museums support 726,000 jobs across the country and contribute $50 billion to the economy each year.
 Among the U.S. institutions planning to reopen, about 40 percent will do so with reduced staff, an AAM survey found.